OSGP/Documentation/chapter4/README.md

 ### 4.1.2 Contributor License Agreement

 We ask each of our contributors to sign our contributor license agreement (CLA).
-This has advantages for both parties, it gives you the ensurance that your contribution will remain available under the Apache 2.0 license.
+This has advantages for both parties, it gives you the assurance that your contribution will remain available under the Apache 2.0 license.
 Meanwhile, you give your code in license to us, so we can add your code to OSGP.
 And we know your contribution is entirely your work, so we don't get in trouble with legal issues.
 Please read the CLA text carefully.

 ### 4.1.3 Submitting code